1ran-wang/CSC369-Notes/deadlock.md

 ```

 - all or nothing approach: depending on whoe gets the master_lock first => no deadlock can happen
+- problematic because it makes encapsulation difficult because we always need to know which locks must be
+acquired at which times

 - Problems:
   + May wait a long time for all resources to be available at the same time